Who Has Time for That?

 File Menu

 The menu bar has a file menu, which includes (as is seen below) the ability to access the open, save as, and print dialogue windows.
-This functionality is enabled by the fileChooser class, which is called by an EventHandler for each action.
+This functionality is enabled by the fileChooser class, which is called in an EventHandler for each action.

 Open and Save As

-Running My To Do List App
+Code for the To Do List

 The project JavaFXDoGood (below), includes comments that explain what each block of code does.
 These comments come after double forward-slashes. //